johntymuriithi/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r deletes directories which are not empty cd .. command changes working directory to the previous one ls -la . .. /boot
+rm -r deletes directories which are not empty cd .. command changes working directory to the previous one ls -la . .. /boot file /tmp/iamafile prints the type of the file named iamafile